Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab5.md

-# Manage DLP Policies
+# Excercise 5 - Manage DLP Policies

+## Lab scenario
 You are Joni Sherman, the newly hired Compliance Administrator for Contoso Ltd. tasked to configure the company's Microsoft 365 tenant for data loss prevention.
 Contoso Ltd. is a company that offers driving instruction in the United States and you need to make sure that sensitive customer information does not leave the organization.

+ **Note**: Please consider the lab user provided to you in the **Environemt Details** page as a user id replacement of Joni Sherman.

+## Lab objectives
+In this lab, you will complete the following tasks:

++ Task 1: Create a DLP policy in test mode
++ Task 2: Modify a DLP policy
++ Task 3: How to Activate a policy in test mode
++ Task 4: Modify policy priority
++ Task 5: Enable file monitoring in Microsoft Defender for Cloud Apps
++ Task 6: Create File Policy for Microsoft Defender for Cloud Apps
++ Task 7: Create a DLP Policy for PowerPlatform

 ### Task 1 – Create a DLP policy in test mode

 In this exercise, you will create a Data Loss Prevention policy in the Microsoft Purview portal to protect sensitive data from being shared by users.
 The DLP Policy that you create will inform your users if they want to share content that contains Credit Card information and allow them to provide a justification for sending this information.
 The policy will be implemented in test mode because you do not want the block action to affect your users yet.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**. sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**. sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided).
+Joni's password should be provided in environment details page.

 1. If the **Stay signed in?** dialog box appears, select the **Don’t show this again** checkbox and then select **No**.